 Buckling, Bowing And Sagging Of Your Church’s Stained Glass

 If the stained glass windows in your church are buckling, bowing, bulging or sagging, your windows are definitely in need of repair and could even collapse.
 This, of course, is a worst case scenario but falling glass could really hurt a church parishioner and the threat, therefore, be taken seriously.
 This type of damage has almost nothing to do with the glass but rather the wood frame, which has been expanding and contracting over time breaking down.
 In the long run, these rapid shifts in the structure of the frame take a big toll on the lead and cause it to lose strength.
 This is an issue that needs to be repaired soon to immediately.

 Chips And Cracks In Your Church’s Stained Glass

 The least “dangerous” and most frequent damage to church stained glass windows is to chips and cracks in the glass.
 This fix is not pressing for safety reasons but does affect the beauty and luster of your church’s stained glass.
 Keep in mind that some cracks are actually an indicator of “stress zones” in the glass from a failing frame.
 If you start to notice cracks getting bigger or more popping up, contact a professional stained glass repair company like Church Stained Glass Restoration,

-If you would like more information on stained glass watch the video below:
+For more information on church stained glass restoration watch the video below: